Introduction

 1. Heavy or fragile items: Such as those that require added protection during handling and transit.
 For example, a piano.

-2. Boxes of various sizes and weights: Palletization simplifies the process of organizing shipments with multiple boxes of different sizes and weights.
+2. Boxes of various sizes and weights: Palletization simplifies organizing shipments with multiple boxes of different sizes and weights.
 You can place a variety of products and objects on one pallet.

 Floor Loaded Boxes

-As the name implies, in this method, boxes are directly placed on the floor of a shipping container, truck, or warehouse, without using pallets or other support structures.
+As the name implies, in this method, boxes are directly placed on the floor of a shipping container, truck, or warehouse without using pallets or other support structures.

 But what does this method look like in terms of pros and cons?